Home

 Best time: July–October

-Whale watching is something remember for the rest of your life.
+Whale watching is something to remember for the rest of your life.
 And the best thing about whale watching on the Cook Islands is that you can watch these majestic creatures anywhere, no matter which island you are on.
-During the migration season, from July to October, they travel through the Cook Islands to the warmer waters of the South Pacific to mate, rest, and give birth to their calves.
+During the migration season, from July to October, the whales travel through the Cook Islands to the warmer waters of the South Pacific to mate, rest, and give birth to their calves.
 Humpback whales get so close that there is even a chance to see them from the shore.

 Practical info